Vorticode/solarite/docs/index.md

 list.render();
 ```

+#### Efficient List Updates

-When we change an element or add another element to the `items` list, calling `render()` only redraws the changed or new element.
-The other list items are not modified.
+When you change an element or add another element to the `items` list and call `render()`, Solarite only redraws the changed or new elements.
+The other list items remain untouched in the DOM.

-Note that nested template literals must also have the `h` prefix.
-Otherwise they'll be rendered as escaped text instead of HTML elements.
+**Important**: Nested template literals must also have the `h` prefix.
+Without this prefix, they'll be rendered as escaped text instead of HTML elements.

+### Component Styling

-### Scoped Styles
+#### Scoped Styles

-Html with `style` elements will be rewritten so that the `:host` selector applies to the root element.
-This allows an element to specify styles that will apply only to itself and its children, while still inheriting styles from the rest of the document.
+Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while still inheriting styles from the rest of the document.

-These local, "scoped" styles are implemented by:
+When you include a `<style>` element in your component template, Solarite automatically scopes those styles to your component instance.
+This prevents style leakage and conflicts with other components or the main document.

+Solarite implements scoped styles through a clever technique:

-1. Adding a `data-style` attribute to the root element with a unique, incrementing id value for each instance.
+1. It adds a unique `data-style` attribute to the root element with an incrementing `data-style` attribute for each component instance
-2. Replacing any `:host` selectors inside the style with `element-name[data-style="1"]`.
-For example the `:host` selector below becomes `fancy-text[data-style="1"]`.
+2. It rewrites any `:host` selectors inside your style tags to target that specific instance (e.g., `:host` becomes `fancy-text[data-style="1"]`)

+This approach provides style inheritance instead of having to start as Shadow DOM requires.

 ```javascript
 import h from './dist/Solarite.min.js';